michalrus/interview/README.md

 * Potential `Exception`s in processes are not handled.
 However, I’m not using them for flow control myself, they could happen during setting up transports etc.

-* Automatic tests, but I need more specs to do that — related to [the first paragraph of this README](#the-main-challenge),

 * The tests could be using the `distributed-process-systest` package,